 You can enjoy drinks overlooking the lake before tucking into a delicious wedding breakfast, tailored to suit your tastes, in either the State Dining Room or the Great Hall.

-After dinner you and your guests can party the night away in the Octagon Saloon or relax in the Great Hall as a fire roars away.
-This venue is perfect for all seasons and will not be forgotten in a hurry.
+After dinner, you and your guests can party the night away in the Octagon Saloon or relax in the Great Hall as a fire roars away.
+Perfect for all seasons, this venue will make for a memorable day.

-There are three beautiful locations to host your wedding in, including the Tudor style Astor Wing, the Hever Castle Inner Hall and Dining Hall for winter weddings, and the Italian Garden for summer celebrations.
+There are three beautiful locations to host your wedding, including the Tudor-style Astor Wing, the Hever Castle Inner Hall and Dining Hall for winter weddings, and the Italian Garden for summer celebrations.

 READ MORE: The Best Budget Wedding Venue Deals

-Farnham Castle is situated in the historic town of Farnham in Surrey, and combining the old with the new makes for a unique wedding setting.
+Farnham Castle is situated in the historic town of Farnham in Surrey, combining the old with the new to make a truly unique wedding setting.

 This quintessentially English wedding venue has plenty of space for you to get ready in on the morning of the wedding.
-There is also a choice of two chapels or the Lantern Hall for the ceremony and endless countryside views.
+Plus, there's a choice of two chapels or the Lantern Hall for the ceremony, both boasting endless countryside views.

 12. Carlton Towers – North Yorkshire

 If you’re looking for a wedding venue that is glamorous and dramatic, consider Carlton Towers.

 This North Yorkshire wedding venue, home to Lord and Lady Gerald Fitzalan Howard, has three grand staterooms and 16 individually designed bedrooms able to accommodate up to 170 guests for your ceremony and 200 for the evening celebration.